A hyperspherical image made with the Spherecam. The horizontal

 This is a simplified step by step procedure for making RealVR images

-the use of fisheye lenses, Adobe Photoshop and the RealVR plugin.
-The
+through the use of fisheye lenses, Adobe Photoshop and the RealVR

 Note that it will be necessary to customize it slightly for the

-fisheye lenses and film scanning setup.
+specific fisheye lenses and film scanning setup.
 This image

 processing can also be done with the free software program Panorama Tools,

 written by Helmut Dersch.
-Panorama Tools is optimized for
+Panorama Tools is optimized for this type

-Association of Panoramic Photographers (IAPP) Journal in 1996.
+Panoramic Photographers (IAPP) Journal in 1996.
 Some of the

-images in this were poorly compressed so the image quality is
+images in this were poorly compressed so the image quality is not

-f5.6 fisheye Nikkor lens to be used with the Nikon D1 digital
+mm f5.6 fisheye Nikkor lens to be used with the Nikon D1 digital

 Answers to frequently asked Spherecam questions.